kathleenokelo/ML1/README.md

 # ML1
-## README: Practicing Machine Learning Basics
+## README: Machine Learning Basics

 ### Introduction

-Welcome to the basics of Machine Learning!
 This guide is designed to help you get hands-on practice with foundational concepts in ML.
 Whether you're new to the field or looking to solidify your understanding, the exercises outlined here will provide a comprehensive introduction to key topics.

 ### Exercises